Academic scholarships

 Our approach

-A love of scholarship is important to all pupils at Kimbolton, but our Scholars are expected to relish intellectual engagement beyond the curriculum as part of their DNA.
+A love of scholarship sits at the heart of Kimbolton, but our Academic Scholars are expected to relish intellectual engagement beyond the curriculum as part of who they are.

-Our Scholars will be ambassadors for learning, living out our values of endeavour, curiosity and courage so as to inspire their peers.
+Scholars are ambassadors for learning, living out our values of endeavour, curiosity and courage, and inspiring others through their intellectual ambition, independence and generosity of thought.

-Academic Scholars will seek out opportunities to read, to watch, to listen beyond their curricula, to participate in internal and external academic challenges and competitions and to contribute to pupil voice initiatives.
+Academic Scholars are encouraged to read widely, watch, listen and think beyond their subjects, to participate in internal and external academic challenges and competitions, and to contribute meaningfully to pupil voice and intellectual life across the school.

-At the top of the school, our academic Scholars will lead societies and activities and aspire to success at Oxbridge application, or other top universities and Post-18 pathways.
+At the top of the school, Academic Scholars take on leadership roles within societies and initiatives, and are supported to aspire confidently towards Oxbridge applications, other leading universities and ambitious post-18 pathways.

 Staff lead: Mrs Latham